Single-token vs Two-token Blockchain Tokenomics: Single token mechanisms

 that is

 By rearranging the terms, the theorem follows. \end{proof}

 The above theorem provides a recursive (algorithmic) formula for the rewards, which leads to our mechanism described in Section~\ref{sec:implementation-single-token} below.
-The same theorem also implies the following bound on the growth of the rewards necessary to guarantee the no buy back. \begin{corollary} The minimal rewards satisfying the no buy back condition tightly are equal to
+By unfolding the recursion \eqref{eq:th:gen-symm-equilibrium-no-buy-back} in same theorem, we get the following bound on the growth of the rewards necessary to guarantee the no buyback. \begin{corollary} The minimal rewards satisfying the no buyback condition (tightly) are equal to